Explore the Northshore Spring/Summer 2023

 2. Get Your Beer Here

 Taste liquid Louisiana and tour the largest craft brewery in the Southeast, Abita Brewing Company.
-Or, check out packed-with-personality Chafunkta Brewing Company in Mandeville, or Old Rail Brewing Co.’s microbrewery and restaurant across from the Mandeville Trailhead, just blocks from the lakefront.
+Or, check out packed-with-personality Chafunkta Brewing Company in Mandeville.
 Wine aficionados will appreciate tastings at two vineyards, Wild Bush Farm + Vineyard and LA Serendipity, both in Bush.
 Call for tour and tasting schedules.

 Friends drinking wine while taking a culinary cooking class